STRRL/shell-now/README.md

 - Prefer read-only demos when possible
 - Avoid running this on sensitive systems

+## 🐛 Known Issues

+- **Safari Compatibility**: The web terminal currently has compatibility issues with Safari browser.
+Use Chrome, Firefox, or Edge for the best experience.

 ## 🙌 Contributing

 Pull requests, issues, and ideas are welcome!